-Apple and White Chocolate Tarts
+Double Apple Tarts with White Chocolate

 We had a wonderful time last week, jaunting off for an evening picnic with friends at Helligan Gardens followed by a production of Dead Dog in a Suitcase by the multi talented and much loved Kneehigh Theatre.

-As it happened, I was in a bit of a hurry, I forgot to add the white chocolate, so I ended up adding the chocolate to the apple puree part of the tart instead.
-This worked brilliantly, so I’m glad I made the initial mistake.
+As it happened, I was in a bit of a hurry and totally forgot to add the white chocolate to the pastry.
+So, I ended up adding the chocolate to the apple puree part of the tart instead.
+This worked brilliantly – sometimes mistakes are just meant to happen.
 The tarts looked good and tasted even better.
 The apple puree had a lovely creamy texture and vanilla flavour due to the white chocolate, which contrasted well with the crisp unsweetened pastry and the apple slices on top.